joelszy/ESP32-HM10/README.md

 10/ Test it

-    open HM10 Bluetooth Serial on your IOS device.
+    *open HM10 Bluetooth Serial on your IOS device.

-    apps should scan BLE device and show a : <ESP32_HM10> device.
+    *apps should scan BLE device and show a : <ESP32_HM10> device.

-    click on it.

-    now you should receive Hello messages every 5seconds.
+    *click on it.
+Now you should receive Hello messages every 5seconds.

-    you can send messages "XXX".
+    *you can send messages "XXX".

-    after sending a message you will reveive a "OK received [XXX]"
+    *after sending a message you will reveive a "OK received [XXX]"

-11/ Customize for your application and enjoy :)
+##Customize for your application and enjoy :)